orbis-eval/orbis_eval/orbis_eval/painpoints.md

 * Replace the rucksack dictionaries with classes.
 * Use template engine for html storage.
 * Rucksack has config stored twice -> config and open
 * Use validation rules to test if config file is correct.
+At the current state the
+* Use _ for private methods
+* code duplication -> use more functions...